-Bob Dannenhoffer, MD, Receives 2012 Dr. George E. Miller Award
+2016 Dr. George E. Miller Patient Safety Award

-The award is named after George E. Miller, MD, a pediatrician and dedicated advocate for improving patient safety, who passed away in 2007.
-Dr. Miller was appointed by Governor Ted Kulongoski to the Oregon Patient Safety Commission upon its formation in 2004, and he served as the Commission’s first board chairman.
-His 30-year medical career in Oregon also included service as Medical Director at Salem Hospital.
-Dr. Miller epitomized compassionate care and service to his community.
-We honor him in the presentation of this award.
+The award honors the legacy of George E. Miller, MD, a pediatrician and dedicated advocate for improving patient safety who passed away in 2007.
+Dr. Miller was appointed by Governor Ted Kulongoski to the Oregon Patient Safety Commission when it formed in 2004.
+Miller served as the Commission’s first board chairman, and he epitomized compassionate care and service to his community.

 2010, Nancy Clarke and Jim Dameron